-Dr. Gundry welcomes trainees interested in studying in the areas of stem cell biology, membrane protein biology, heart disease, mass spectrometry, and proteomics.
+Dr. Gundry welcomes scientists interested in studying in the areas of stem cell biology, membrane protein biology, heart disease, mass spectrometry, and proteomics.
 We are always open to considering applications from highly motivated and creative scientists!

 Research Associate - Pluripotent Stem Cell Biologist

 We are looking for strongly self-motivated, independent, and ambitious scientists with critical thinking ability.
 The current position seeks a full-time research staff scientist (MS or PhD level considered) with human pluripotent stem cell culturing and differentiation experience.
 Duties of the position include stem cell culturing, processing human tissues for downstream analyses, pursuing independent research projects, and assisting team members with experiments related to stem cell culturing, cardiomyocyte differentiation, and primary isolated cardiac myocytes and fibroblasts.
 Previous experience in human pluripotent stem cell biology is strongly preferred, but not required, especially if an applicant has extensive experience in cell culture and molecular biology.
 Other desirable skills include flow cytometry, qRT-PCR, confocal microscopy, primary cell isolation, antibody validation, transfection and protein over-expression and CRISPR technologies.
 Strong organizational and communication skills, creativity in methodological development, and understanding of basic experimental design and statistical analyses are required for this position.